bellingcat/tiktok-hashtag-analysis/README.md

 ```
 $ tree ../data
 ../data
-├── ids
-│   └── post_ids.json
 ├── london
+│   ├── plots
-│   └── posts
+│   ├── posts.json
-│       └── data.json
+│   └── media
 ├── newyork
+│   ├── plots
-│   └── posts
+│   ├── posts.json
-│       └── data.json
+│   └── media
 └── paris
-    └── posts
+│   ├── plots
+│   ├── posts.json
-        └── data.json
+│   └── media
 ```

 The `data` folder contains all the downloaded data as shown in the tree diagram above.
-- The `ids` folder contains two files `post_ids.json` and `video_ids.json` that record the ids of the downloaded posts and videos for each hashtag.
-- Each hashtag has a folder with two subfolders `posts` and `videos` that store posts and videos respectively.
-The posts are stored in the `data.json` file in the `posts` folder, and videos are stored as the `.mp4` files in the `videos` folder.
+- Each hashtag has a folder with two subfolders `plots` and `media` that store plots of the most common co-occurring hashtags, and media downloaded from the posts.
+The posts are stored in the `posts.json` file, and downloaded media is stored as `.mp4` files (for videos) or audio and image files (for image galleries) in the `media` folder.

 ## How to use